tesseract-ocr/tessdoc/TrainingTesseract.md

 Please check the list of [languages] (https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages)  for which traineddata is already available as of release 3.04 before embarking on training.

 Tesseract 3.04 provides a [script] (https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) for an easy way to execute various phases of training Tesseract.
+For instructions on how to use this script, see Nick White's [wiki page] (https://github.com/nickjwhite/tesseract/wiki/tesstrain.sh).
 [3rd Party training tools] (AddOns) are also available for training.

 # Background and Limitations